jarossg/PferdeBlocker/README.md

 ## Background <a name="backgound"></a>
-This Project is based on the german Subreddit [r/PferdeSindKacke](https://reddit.com/r/PferdeSindKacke) The Topic of this Subreddit revolves around Horses and how they are dumb and pointless.
+This Project is based on the german Subreddit [r/PferdeSindKacke](https://reddit.com/r/PferdeSindKacke) The topic of this Subreddit revolves around horses and how they are dumb and pointless.